Migrate Admin groups to Groups for Business

 - Not listed in your domain's Groups directory, which all your users can now access.
 To show these groups in your Groups directory, you'll need to edit their directory settings.

 Existing groups that are migrated to Groups for Business receive the default sharing settings.
-You can edit these settings on the Groups for Business page in your Admin console.

 Access-level settings are applied to migrated groups differently, depending on whether a group was created before or after the Groups for Business service was initially released in December 2009: